Azure/Azure-Verified-Modules/docs/content/help-support/module-support.md

 {{< hint type=important >}}

-Issues with and AVM module should be raised on the repo they are hosted on, not the AVM Central (`Azure/Azure-Verified-Modules`) repo!
+Issues with an AVM module should be raised on the repo they are hosted on, not the AVM Central (`Azure/Azure-Verified-Modules`) repo!

 *Not an issue if you raise in the wrong place, we will transfer it to it's correct home 👍*